reinterpretcat/vrp/docs/src/internals/development/extension.md

 - dedicated `objective function` which counts value and prefers solutions where it is maximized
 - a dedicated `constraint` which enforces some problem invariants regarding job value (in this case, only for proximity clustering)

 Additionally, the builder accepts `FeatureState`.
-Check existing features for more details.
+Check existing features and `vrp-core/examples` for more details.

 TODO: expand example